What is Concurrent Enrollment?

 Concurrent enrollment also facilitates close collaboration between high school teachers and college faculty that fosters alignment of secondary and postsecondary curriculum.

-- Programs in which the high school student travels to the college campus or college faculty travel to the high school
+- A high school student travels to the college campus.

 Different From Credit by Exam Options

 - Advanced Placement, International Baccalaureate, and Project Lead the Way are advanced high school courses where standardized tests are used to assess students’ knowledge at the end of a course.
 Some colleges and universities will place students out of entry-level courses and/or provide credit-by-exam based on students' performance on these exams.